 It helps to come up with a safe word you can use with family and friends so they can know when you’re getting overwhelmed.

 Sensory diets are not really diets in the traditional sense.
-Rather, they are routines created by you and your doctor that help you receive beneficial sensory input throughout the day.
+Rather, they are routines created by you and your healthcare professional to help you receive beneficial sensory input throughout the day.
 The goal is to slowly increase your tolerance to stimuli.